AndersDeath/diary2/000-current.md

 # 12 February - Sunday - Yerevan - 136 day immigration

 We were in two new places today.
 The first one is ground zero cafe.
 It's something like co-working space.
 The second place is DOC.
 It's really awful restaurant-bar.
 It's hard imagine so bad food for such price.
 Really, SAS food court is much better.
+I spent a couple hours with algorithms today.
+It